Preparing today’s students for tomorrow’s world.

 This DC Team is made up of Executive Directors for Student Support Services, Communications, Innovation and Technology, Special Education, Human Resources, and Teaching and Learning.
 The team also includes the Chief Operations Officer, Chief Information Officer, and Chief Financial Officer.
 It is overseen by the Superintendent and the Associate Superintendent.
 Members of the DC Team lead departments in their field and provide support and assistance to both students and staff within the Geary County Schools community.

-The Interim Superintendent of Schools oversees the operation of the district.
-Her role also allows her to visit schools in order to monitor operations and interact with students and staff.
-The Interim Superintendent provides guidance and direction to the district during her assignment.
+The Superintendent of Schools oversees the operation of the district.
+His role also allows him to visit schools in order to monitor operations and interact with students and staff.
+The Superintendent provides guidance and direction to the district during his assignment.

 Marilee FredricksChief Financial Officer